firojbadsa/iib-maven-plugin/README.md

 #### After the configuration... the deployment
 * First of all you should build and publish you project into the distribution management system (Nexus)
 * the plugin deploy the artifact that is published in the distribution management system
+* if you have every thing set (svn, nexus, maven) you can perfor the goals
+	* commit all changes
+	* "mvn release:prepare release:perform"
+		* this step will create the tag in the svn and will publish the artifact in the distribution management system
+	* then you can deploy your artifact - project. but before take care of the version of the pom file. the release task changet to the new version change it for the version before in order to deploy the release version not the snapshot.
+	* "mvn iib:override iib:deploy-mq iib:deploy -P DEV"
+		* this will apply the properties file for the profile
+		* deploy the mq objects
+		* deploy the application